In Articles, Clearbrook Treatment Centers Pennsylvania

 Trying to convince yourself that having one drink is okay could be a sure path to relapse.
-This is just only one of the many warning signs that a relapse could occur.
+This is just one of the many warning signs of relapse.
 Here are a few more ways you can be sure that a relapse is imminent:

 You Begin Romanticizing About Using

-This pattern is often referred to as being a “dry drunk”, meaning you begin acting like you are under the influence even though you are sober.
-Most alcoholics or addicts have a tendency to overreact to the smallest of things.
-Frustration can be tough to deal with and they want to have their own way.
+This pattern is often referred to as being a “dry drunk,” meaning you begin acting like you are under the influence even though you are sober.
+Most alcoholics or addicts tend to overreact to the smallest of things.
+Frustration can be tough to deal with, and they want to have their way.

 By learning to overcome the natural tendency to be selfish, you will be on your journey to a happier, sober life.
 If you begin to revert to these behaviors after you’ve made progress, you need to be careful about relapsing.